What You Need to Know About Locksmith or Safe Repairer

 Locksmith or Safe Repairer Job Outlook

 There were about 28,700 jobs for Locksmith or Safe Repairer in 2016 (in the United States).
 There is little to no growth in job opportunities for Locksmith or Safe Repairer.
-There will be an estimated 2,500 positions for Locksmith or Safe Repairer per year.
+The BLS estimates 2,500 yearly job openings in this field.

 The states with the most job growth for Locksmith or Safe Repairer are Utah, Maryland, and North Dakota.
 Watch out if you plan on working in South Dakota, Vermont, or Wisconsin.
 These states have the worst job growth for this type of profession.

-How Much Does a Locksmith or Safe Repairer Make?
+What is the Average Salary of a Locksmith or Safe Repairer

 Locksmiths and Safe Repairers who work in Alaska, District of Columbia, or Connecticut, make the highest salaries.